zsteinkamp/zsteinkamp.github.io/_posts/2022-02-06-what-comes-next.markdown

 * Demonstrated attention to employee growth and wellbeing
 * High-responsibility environment (i.e. coordinated autonomy + low process overhead)

-I'd appreciate feedback from people that I've worked with/for -- am I aiming too high? too low? anything to add? to remove? <a href="mailto:zack@steinkamp.us">zack@steinkamp.us</a>
+I'd appreciate feedback from people that I've worked with/for -- am I aiming too high? too low? anything to add? to remove? want to just chat? :) <a href="mailto:zack@steinkamp.us">zack@steinkamp.us</a>

-Maybe you want to see my [resume](/resume/)?
+Maybe you'd like to see my [resume](/resume/)?